tomato42/marvin-toolkit/README.md

 Once you've collected enough data you need to perform statistical tests to check for presence of the side-channel.

+For a programmer familiar with the decryption API and access to a modern Linux system we don't expect the preparation to take more than an hour.
+Execution of the tests may take multiple hours or days of machine time.

 This toolkit provides 3 tools:

 1. Script to generate the RSA keys